 You should perform cycles of CPR for as long as you are physically able to or until emergency help arrives.
 Unless you are a doctor, you will not be able to declare a person dead so you should keep performing cycles of CPR until help arrives.
 Stay in contact with the 9-1-1 operator and they will provide more information.

 Have a question?
 Email us at email@example.com and we will answer the question and post it here.

-If you are interested in learning more about CPR, please consider taking our FREE CPR Course.
+If you are interested in learning more about CPR, please consider taking our FREE CPR Course or the FREE BLS Course.
 The course material is available at no cost and it will answer all your CPR questions.